 Civic Centre

-Tucked in behind the Qualicum Beach Civic Centre complex you will find a lengthy network of designated off-leash trails.
-A waste bag dispenser is available, as well as garbage bins.
+Tucked behind the Qualicum Beach Civic Centre complex, you will find a lengthy network of designated off-leash trails.
+A waste bag dispenser and garbage bins are available.
 The Civic Centre is located at 747 Jones Street.

 Near the Qualicum Beach Airport

-Across the street from the Qualicum Beach Airport entrance, at Rupert Road East and Bennett Road, you will find a designated off-leash area.
+Across the street from the Qualicum Beach Airport entrance, at Rupert Road East and Bennett Road, is a designated off-leash area.

 Ammonite Falls